Nmap, Network Mapper

 Nmap’s Own Test Server

-Nmap offers the scanme.nmap.org server for testing your scans.
+Nmap graciously offers the scanme.nmap.org server for testing your scans.
 Be mindful not to overuse this resource and stress the server.
 Prior to scanning, review the server’s scanning rules, and never scan random servers without proper authorization.

 Nmap Usage Examples